 Federal law requires that all transcript requests be made in writing and signed by the student.
 Transcript Request Forms are available in the Registrar's Office or can be downloaded from the Calvary website (www.calvary.edu).
-Requests submitted by FAX are acceptable if they bear the student's signature and include credit card information to cover the fee.
-Requests for a transcript should include:
+Requests submitted by FAX are acceptable if they bear the student's signature and include payment information to cover the fee.